A quantitative comparison between velocity dependent SIDM cross sections constrained by the gravothermal and isothermal

+The above discussion also applies to the M{\o}ller scattering cross section model Eq~\ref{eq:Moller_vis}, although at $v_{12}\ll\omega$, $\sigma_V\rightarrow0.5\sigma_0$.
+This factor of 2 difference is caused by the fact that the two particles involved in the M{\o}ller scattering process are indistinguishable, and a scattering angle of $\theta$ or $\pi-\theta$ are identical events.
+This slightly different asymptotic behavior causes M{\o}ller scattering constraints on $\sigma_0/m_\chi$ to be greater than those derived under the Rutherford scatter by a factor of 2 at large $\omega$.
+At $\omega\gtrsim1000$ km/s, the constrained cross section models are essentially velocity independent, i.e. $\sigma=\sigma_0$, for all the selected galaxies and BCGs.
+The constant cross section constraints are broadly in agreement with those reported by other works in the literature : galaxies with lower characteristic velocities show SIDM cross sections of $\sim 1$ cm$^2$/g, while clusters generally show smaller cross sections $\sim0.1$ cm$^2$/g \citep{2016PhRvL.116d1302K,2018ApJ...853..109E,2021JCAP...01..024S,2021MNRAS.503..920C,2022MNRAS.510...54A}.
 The SIDM model parameter space constrained jointly by the 7 SPARC galaxies and 2 BCGs is presented in the blue posterior.
-Although current data cannot strongly constrain the SIDM cross section model, we are nevertheless able to extract a best fit $\{\sigma_0/m,\omega\}$ relation:
+Although current data cannot strongly constrain the SIDM cross section model, we are nevertheless able to extract a best fit $\{\sigma_0/m_\chi,\omega\}$ relation for Rutherford scattering model: